 Introduction: Participatory Conferences From audience to participants

-Conferences often involve long, boring presentations that disengage audiences.
+The Unconference Conversational Conferences Close Pop-up all posts in this chapter What’s the Vibe?
+Please be patient as this may take up to a minute to load… Close Conferences often involve long, boring presentations that disengage audiences.
 This “death by PowerPoint” approach fails to actively involve attendees in the learning process.
-With some creative planning, however, organizers can transform conferences into engaging, participatory experiences that energize audiences.
-In a conference presentation or lecture, would you rather have this: or this or this or … Continue reading Introduction: Participatory Conferences From audience to participants
+With some creative planning, Continue reading Introduction: Participatory Conferences From audience to participants

 Conversational Conferences In a conversational conference, the dominant style of presentation is the conversational talk

-Most conferences are a series of PowerPoint talks interspersed by the occasional panel discussion.
-The audience gets a little time to ask questions, but they get absolutely no time to reflect or interact with each other besides in the coffee breaks or over lunch.
-Not allowing time for conversation is a missed opportunity for the … Continue reading Conversational Conferences In a conversational conference, the dominant style of presentation is the conversational talk
+Introduction: Participatory Conferences Conversational Talks Close Pop-up all posts in this chapter What’s the Vibe?
+Please be patient as this may take up to a minute to load… Close Most conferences are a series of PowerPoint talks interspersed by the occasional panel discussion.
+The audience has little time to ask questions, but they have no Continue reading Conversational Conferences In a conversational conference, the dominant style of presentation is the conversational talk

 Conversational Talks How to give a conversational talk or presentation

-In most talks or seminars, there is no opportunity for the audience to discuss the presentation.
+Conversational Conferences Knowledge Cafés ** Close Pop-up all posts in this chapter What’s the Vibe?
+Please be patient as this may take up to a minute to load… Close In most talks or seminars, the audience is not allowed to discuss the presentation.
 This doesn’t have to be the case.
-Allotting a few minutes during the Q&A session for conversation can facilitate this.
-Conferences far too often rely heavily on standard lecture-style talks where presenters speak and attendees passively listen.
-However, integrating … Continue reading Conversational Talks How to give a conversational talk or presentation
+Allotting a few minutes during Continue reading Conversational Talks How to give a conversational talk or presentation

 Peter Block’s Four Ownership Questions Are you prepared to take responsibility for the learning and engagement of others?